 You may want to make a detailed list of all of the property’s financial liabilities and have it on hand for the next step in the process.

 Once you’ve given the property a financial check-up, all of the heirs should sit down and talk about the next steps.
-Doing this will help you answer the question “should I sell my inherited house or not?”
+Doing this will help you answer the questions “how do I refinance an inherited property to buy out heirs” and “should I sell my inherited house or not?”
 All of you must be on the same page throughout the process so that there aren’t any hang-ups or hurt feelings down the line.

 Some of the things you’ll need to make decisions about include: